- The Simple Past vs. the Present Perfect

-We discussed how we need to use ‘be going to’ when we’re talking about planned events in the future.
-We also discussed that we can sometimes use the present continuous tense to talk about planned events in the future we are quite certain will happen.
+In my previous post, I discussed how we need to use ‘be going to’ when talking about planned events in the future.
+I also mentioned we can use the present continuous tense to talk about planned events in the future.
+But we have to be certain they will happen.

 There is practically no difference in meaning between these sentences.
-In some contexts, depending on how the sentence is actually spoken, the second sentence could emphasize that this meeting will definitely occur.
+Depending on how the sentence is spoken, it could emphasize that this meeting will definitely occur.

-We also discussed that we can’t use will when talking about planned events.
+I also discussed that we can’t use will when talking about planned events.
 That’s not entirely true.
 That’s one of the reasons there are so many confusing English verb tenses.
 There are always exceptions.

-B: Don’t worry.
-I already thought of that.
+- B: Don’t worry.
+I’ve already thought of that.
 I’m going to meet Jennifer at 8 pm, but I’m going to leave by 10 pm.
-I’m going to go straight home and start working on my assignment.
+Then, I’m going to go straight home and start working on my assignment.

-In this case, B has thought about all this earlier and has a plan, so they must use be going to with the future tense.
+In this case, B has thought about all this previously and has a plan, so they must use be going to with the future tense.

 Tip: If you’ve thought about your plans before now (i.e. as you’re speaking), use the simple future with be going to.
 If you’re certain about a future event, you can use the present progressive, but you don’t have to.
 If you’re uncertain about the future, it’s probably best to use the simple future with will.